 - Dual diagnosis treatments, which help young adults manage co-occurring mental illnesses

-- Family therapy program options that open the door to more communication and prepares a support network
+- Family support program options that open the door to more communication and prepares a support network

 - Drug abuse education that tells young adults what happens when they use but also when they quit